People are always asking...

 Q. Are there age and fitness requirements?

 A. You must be at least 18 years of age.
 We have members from the age of 18 to 70 years old.
 Obviously, the more physically fit you are the more challenging assignments you’ll be able to do.
-If you can hike around four or five hours with a 5kg pack, you can probably do search and rescue in our area.
-In addition, there are always roles in Logistics and Command Post to be filled.
+If you can hike about four or five hours with a 5kg pack, you can probably do search and rescue in our area.
+In addition, there are always support roles to be filled.